b0bbybaldi/open-horizon/doc/CICD.md

 **Change the service**.
 Create a change in one of the repository's services and then build, test, and repeat until the change works as intended.

 ## Step 3
-**Merge `master` branch into `beta`**.
+**Merge `master` branch into `develop`**.
 Prior to merging a branch into a parent, any updates to the parent should be pulled into the branch and merge appropriately.
 Build and test processes may then be applied either manually or automatically.

 ```
-% git checkout beta
+% git checkout develop
 % git pull origin master
 % make service-build && make service-test
 ```

 ## Step 4
-**Merge `beta` branch into `master`**.
+**Merge `develop` branch into `master`**.
 Once the branch has been successfully tested (and approved if submitted through _pull request_), the branch may be merged.
-For example, merging the `beta` branch back into `master`:
+For example, merging the `develop` branch back into `master`:

 ```
 % git checkout master
 % git pull origin master
-% git merge beta
+% git merge develop
 % make service-build && make service-test && && make service-publish
-% git commit -m "beta good" . && git push
+% git commit -m "develop good" . && git push
 ```

 ## Step 5